"Somebody said you aced the test, Dave. That's great!"

 B: "He's probably jealous of your success."

-A: "Bob said the test was difficult, but I thought it wasa piece of cake.""be all ears: be eager to hear what someone has to say.
+A: "Bob said the test was difficult, but I thought it wasa piece of cake.""

 B: "Tell me what she said.
 I'm all ears!"